syncfusion-content/wpf-docs/wpf/DockingManager/Linked-Manager.md

 MainWindow.DockingManager2.RemoveFromTargetManagersList(this.DockingManager1);

 {% endhighlight %}

 ## Nested Docking

-DockingManager provides the `NestedDockingManager` support, that allows you to add DockingManager as a child window to another DockingManager.
+DockingManager provides the NestedDockingManager support, that allows you to add DockingManager as a child window to another DockingManager.

-## Getting Started

 In Nested DockingManager, the whole DockingManager can be dragged and dropped inside the Parent DockingManager and DockWindows inside the DockingManager cannot be dragged and dropped on the owner DockingManager.